telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/line-series/steplineseries.md

 ## Styling the Series

-You can see how to style area series using different properties in the [StepLineSeries section]({%slug radchartview-styles-and-templates-customizing-cartesianchart-series%}) of the Customizing CartesianChart Series help article.
+You can see how to style the series using different properties in the [StepLineSeries section]({%slug radchartview-styles-and-templates-customizing-cartesianchart-series%}) of the Customizing CartesianChart Series help article.

 Additionally, you can use the Palette property of the chart to change the colors of the StepLineSeries on a global scale.
 You can find more information about this feature in the [Palettes]({%slug radchartview-features-palettes-introduction%}) section in our help documentation.